 If you wish, you may opt out of any of these key services at any time by logging onto your account on our website or contacting our Helpline on 0333 332 2033.

-We may also contact you by post, in addition to the above, with relevant and timely communications on the work the charity is doing.
-These activities cover areas such as important research into coeliac disease and the effects of gluten: updates and offers on GF products; information on events and our GF community; raffles; lotteries and other giving opportunities and ways you can help us campaign to improve the standards of living gluten free.
+We may also contact you by post or by live telephone calls, in addition to the above, with relevant and timely communications on the work the Charity is doing.
+These activities cover areas such as important research into coeliac disease and the effects of gluten; updates and offers on gluten free products; information on events and our gluten free community; raffles; lotteries and other giving opportunities and ways you can help us campaign to improve the standards of living gluten free.
 We believe that by engaging with the charity, you would reasonably expect to be kept informed when opportunities arise, but you may opt out if you don’t feel they are relevant for you at any time.

-We will not send these communications by electronic means (including email, fax, telephone) unless you specifically give us consent to do so.
-We will ask for your consent every three years.
+We will not send these communications by email, fax or automated telephone calls unless you specifically give us consent to do so.
+We will ask for your consent every 3 years.

-Otherwise, for anyone else, we will only contact you in response to your engagement with us, or by post where we believe we have a legitimate interest in doing so, or by electronic means if you have given us consent to do so.
+Otherwise, for anyone else, we will only contact you in response to your engagement with us, or by post or live telephone call where we believe we have a legitimate interest in doing so, or by email if you have given us consent to do so.

 We will keep your personal information for as long as you are engaged with Coeliac UK.